-From defence and deficit to ride-sharing and skill-building, there were a lot of key developments in Canada’s 2017 Federal Budget that happened on March 22.
-To make it easier to understand how these updates may affect your personal financial situation for the 2017 tax year, we’ve combed through all of the Canada Revenue Agency’s (CRA) technical details and compiled a list of the main points from the revised fiscal plan.
+From defence and deficit to ride-sharing and skill-building, there were a lot of key developments in Canada’s 2017 Federal Budget announced on March 22, 2017.
+To make it easier to understand how these updates may affect your personal financial situation for the 2017 tax year, we’ve combed through all of the Canada Revenue Agency’s (CRA) details and compiled a list of the main points from the revised fiscal plan.

 - The 15 per cent non-refundable Transit Pass Credit has been eliminated, and riders will only be able to deduct passes this year up until June, 2017.

-- Nurse practitioners will now be able to help people with disability fill our Form T2201 so they can get access to the various disability benefits.
+- Nurse practitioners will now be able to help people with disabilities complete form T2201, so they can get the various disability benefits.

 - Uber and other ride-sharing services will need to collect GST/HST on fares.
 Read more about our Tax Tips for Uber Partners.

-- Increased taxes on alcohol and tobacco come into effect March 23.
+- Increased taxes on alcohol and tobacco came into effect March 23, 2017.

 - Foreign tourists will no longer be eligible for a GST/HST rebate on the cost of their accommodations or tour packages.

-- The long-running Canada Savings Bonds program will be ending this year.
+- The long-running Canada Savings Bonds program ended in 2017.

 - The Family Caregiver, Caregiver Amount and Infirm Dependant will be combined into the Canada Caregiver Credit.

 - The fitness credit and art credit program were eliminated in the 2017 tax year.

-- The education and textbook credits will also be eliminated.
+- The education and textbook credits were eliminated for tax year 2017.
 Learn more about your last chance to claim these credits.

-- The CRA’s budget will be increasing to ensure greater compliance.
+- The CRA’s budget will increase to ensure greater compliance.